LUCHER4321/chrono-phylo-tree/README.md

 ### Rendering

 The component renders an SVG element that contains the phylogenetic tree.
 It uses the `DrawTree` component to recursively draw the tree structure.
-The `Menu` component is conditionally rendered based on the `showMenu` state.
+The `children` render prop is conditionally rendered based on the `showMenu` state.

+### Customization

+The `PhTree` component can be customized using the various props it accepts.
+Additionally, the `children` render prop allows for further customization of the menu content displayed when a species node is clicked.

 ## Menu Component